Tyler Boyd Player Prop Bets for NFL Week 12 | Cincinnati vs. Pittsburgh 11/28/2021

 Season Stats

-- Boyd has 44 catches on 63 targets for 458 yards and two touchdowns, averaging 45.8 yards per game.
+- Boyd has 458 yards receiving on 44 catches (63 targets) with two touchdowns this season, averaging 45.8 yards per game.

 - Boyd has been the target of 19.7% (63 total) of his team's 319 passing attempts this season.